-Eli Siegel, the great American poet and critic who founded the philosophy Aesthetic Realism, describes in his essay, Art As Composition, what this painting has and every person wants:
+Eli Siegel, the great American poet and critic, founder of the philosophy Aesthetic Realism, describes in his essay, Art As Composition, what this painting has and every person wants:

 The mind of man wants to see reality in two ways: as reassuringly continuous, and as delightfully surprising.
 If a person knew how much sameness he wanted to see in reality, he would be astonished; if he knew, too, how much difference he wanted to see in reality, he would be astonished.
 Man wants to see reality at once as the same and different: through art he can do this...I think in every detail, "Hunters in the Snow" shows reality as "delightfully surprising" and "reassuringly continuous," and as it does, Aesthetic Realism shows, Bruegel is answering a question of our lives.
-I had the honor of studying with Eli Siegel and I saw in him the greatest kindness and good will that has ever been in this world.
+I had the honor of studying with Eli Siegel and I saw in him great kindness and good will.
 Mr. Siegel enabled people to use art to meet our deepest purpose in life: to know and like the world.

 All the best critics of Bruegel speak of the greatness of this composition, which Helen Gardner describes in Art through the Ages: